Printing Amtrak Tickets

 When and how do you receive your Amtrak tickets?

-When you make a reservation, you will receive your tickets via email within a minute or two, regardless of whether you book over the phone, through the website, or using the Amtrak app.
-If logged into the app, your tickets should also appear automatically within that time.
+When you make a reservation, you will receive your tickets via email within a minute or two, whether you book over the phone, through the website, or using the Amtrak app.
+Passengers who stay logged into the app should also see their tickets appear automatically within that timeframe.

 Please check your spam or junk folder if you don’t see your tickets.
 If you still can’t find them, log back into your Amtrak account and request a resend.
 Amtrak sends tickets as PDF attachments, making it easy to save or print them if needed.